 In the past, commonly used hot-press adhesives carried substances hazardous to humans and the environment.
-Fortunately, environmentally friendly, petroleum-free adhesive options are now available.
-This guide will cover all the basics you need about non-toxic, ultra-low VOC, hot press adhesives.
+Fortunately, environmentally friendly, formaldehyde-free adhesive options are now available.
+This guide will cover all the basics you need about water-based, low volatile organic compound (VOC) adhesives, including the novel BreezeBondTM hot-press adhesive.

-Non-toxic adhesives are an excellent option for companies who wish to limit not only their exposure to the liabilities resulting from hazardous substances contained in their existing petrochemical-based adhesives, but also the higher costs involved with sourcing from scarce and ever dwindling resources.
-These new sustainably sourced adhesives are ideally free of petroleum-based products and safe for both people and the environment.
+Low VOC adhesives are an excellent option for companies who wish to limit not only their exposure to the liabilities resulting from hazardous substances contained in their existing formaldehyde-based adhesives, but also the high costs involved with sourcing from scarce and ever dwindling fossil fuel resources.
+These new sustainably sourced adhesives ideally contain a minimal amount of petroleum-based products, if any, and are safe for both people and the environment.
 Also, they are frequently water-based and odorless, making them essential for individuals sensitive to fragrances.

-Water-based adhesives, (natural binders fall under this category), are produced from plant or animal extracts or materials that mimic ingredients found in nature which are water soluble.
+Water-based adhesives, (natural binders fall under this category), are produced from water soluble plant or animal extracts or materials that mimic ingredients found in nature.
 They are thus less likely to include hazardous compounds in their composition.
-As a result, they are a popular option for a wide variety of industries, including paper, plywood, paint, and cardboard manufacturing.
+As a result, they are a popular option for a wide variety of industries, including paper, plywood, paint, and disposable packaging.

-Here are the common types of non-toxic adhesives, described in further details:
+Here are the common types of no-added formaldehyde (NAF) adhesives, described in further detail:

 Plant-Based Adhesives

-Natural plant-based components, such as cornstarch or soy, produce adhesives that are often water-based and biodegradable, making them a viable option for individuals interested in lessening their influence on the environment, both during use and after it is disposed of and sent to a landfill.
-One example is Specialty Organics’ BreezeBond™, an innovative soy protein-based sustainable adhesive.
-Moreover, once bonded, these products have virtually no lingering odor.
+Natural plant-based components, such as cornstarch, wheat flour, or soy flour, produce adhesives that are often water-based and biodegradable, making them a viable option for individuals interested in reducing their influence on the environment, both during use and after it is disposed of and sent to a landfill.
+One example is Specialty Organics’ BreezeBondTM, an innovative soybean-based sustainable hot-press adhesive.
+Once bonded, these products have virtually no lingering odor.

 Animal-Based Adhesives

-Many existing adhesives contain volatile organic compounds (VOCs), but ultra low VOC adhesives are made without these harmful chemicals.
+Many existing adhesives contain volatile organic compounds (VOCs), but some adhesives are made with little or none of these harmful chemicals.
 As a result, these adhesives emit far fewer toxic chemicals into the air, improving indoor air quality and promoting a healthier working or living environment.

 Epoxy adhesives are popular for many applications, including construction and woodworking.
 They are known for their high strength and excellent resistance to water and chemicals.
 Once cured, they do not emit significant VOCs.
 They do, however, require a hardener to cure, which may use toxic chemicals.
 The manufacturing process to make epoxy also uses hazardous precursors.
 They are also somewhat expensive.